 Related: Choosing a business location

-Additionally, most states have have laws and licensing requirements for commercial pet breeders once they exceed four dogs.
+Additionally, most states have laws and licensing requirements for commercial pet breeders once they exceed four dogs.

 Last, most states will require a dog breeder to obtain a sales tax permit, and some breeders will also need to get an Employer Identification Number (EIN).

 After you define your target market and do thorough market research, it’s time to create a promotional strategy.
 A dog breeding business’s marketing activities may include building a website, maintaining a social media presence, networking with local dog trainers, and even advertising online.
 Marketing costs will vary depending on the type of activity.

 A dog breeding business needs several types of insurance for full coverage:

-- General liability insurance protects the business if customers are ever hurt while on the property.
-Liability insurance can help to cover expenses like legal fees and medical bills.
+- General liability insurance policy protects the business if customers are ever hurt while on the property.
+Liability insurance can help to cover expenses like lawsuits, fees, and medical bills.

-- Commercial property insurance can cover the cost of equipment that’s damaged or destroyed during an event like a fire.
+- Commercial property insurance can cover the cost of damaged or destroyed equipment during an event like a fire.

-- Workmans comp insurance helps to cover the expenses like lost wages and medical bills that can result if an employee is ever injured while on the job.
+- Worker’s compensation insurance helps cover expenses like lost wages and medical bills that can result if an employee is ever injured while on the job.

 The cost of insurance policies varies depending on factors like the business’ location, the value of its equipment, and the number of employees on staff.
 To get the most accurate idea of what to budget for insurance, request quotes from multiple providers.
 When comparing the quotes, don’t just look at how the premiums stack up.
 Instead, be sure to also consider other details like coverage limits, exclusions, and deductibles.

-Owners of smaller dog breeding operations can often manage the entire business by themselves, but as a business grows, it may be necessary to bring in help.
-According to ZipRecruiter, dog kennel staff earn an average salary of $24,075 per year, or approximately $12 per hour.
-Depending on location and a worker’s experience, that salary can be as low as $15,000 and as high as $31,500.
+Owners of smaller dog breeding operations can often manage the entire business by themselves, but it may be necessary to bring in help as a business grows.
+According to ZipRecruiter, dog kennel staff earn an average salary of $24,075 per year or approximately $12 per hour.
+Depending on the location and a worker’s experience, the salary can be as low as $15,000 and as high as $31,500.

 In addition to budgeting for employee salaries, a business’ budget also needs to include other expenses that come along with hiring staff.
-These additional expenses include paid time off, health insurance contributions, and workmans comp insurance.
+These additional expenses include paid time off, health insurance contributions, and worker’s compensation insurance.